wcareri/the-journals-of-virginia-woolf/README.md

 ## Acknowledgements

 This repository was created as part of my master's capstone project at the Maryland Institute College of Art: [In Her Own Words](https://www.wcareri.com/portfolio/in-her-own-words).

+## FAQ

+* **How many entries are there?** There are a total 1,616 journal entries.
+* **How long did this take you?** Roughly four months, with an average of two hours each day.
+* **What was your process?** I have physical books from publishing companies which aimed to create copies of her journals, though with their own annotations and remarks.
+I would retype these entries, ridding them of the editor notes, leaving behind the unedited words of Woolf.
+* **What did you learn about Woolf through this process?** I found it quite entertaining and relatable to hear how many troubled people had back them mirrored the issues we have today.
+Arguments with friends, drama with neighbors, thoughts on society, etc...
+We're not so different.